temuller/personal_website/content/post/fitting_data/index.md

 ## Other packages

-There are other packages for performing MCMC inference like: `Pyro/NumPyro`, `mici`, `TensorFlow Probability` and `Sampyl`.
+There are other packages for performing MCMC inference like: `Pyro/NumPyro`, `mici`, `TensorFlow Probability` and `Sampyl` (I might be missing a couple though).
+Feel free to check those as well.

 ___
 ___
-# Neural Networks regression
+# Artificial Neural Networks (ANN) regression

-The NN will fit the data without a given model.
+The ANN will fit the data without a given model.
 A proper fit would require training sets, testing sets and cross validation, but here only the most basic implementation is shown.
+There is much more you can do with ANN.

 ```python